 There is also a time limit in the the Shamrock Half.
 You must maintain a pace of at least 14 minutes per mile.
 You should not spend too much time walking the Shamrock Half.

 You will need to get to SW Terwilliger and Hamilton by 9:55 AM for the Shamrock Half.
 That intersection is near the 8-mile mark.
 With a start time for the Half at 7:50 AM, you should make it running a 14-minute pace.

 We are under a great deal of pressure from Portland Police and the Terwilliger neighborhood to get Terwilliger reopened to traffic by 10:00 AM.
 So, if you don't reach that intersection in time, a Portland Police officer will direct you to turn left onto Hamilton and go down the hill to SW Barbur where you can rejoin the route toward downtown.

 This detour will result in shortening the course by about 2 miles.
 Sorry for having to strictly enforce the 14-minute per mile pace for the Shamrock Half, but it is one of the conditions of our permit with the City.

 Unfortunately, we do not allow early starts because of safety concerns.
-Our course is not closed to traffic until 7:30 AM.
+Our course for the Half is not closed to traffic until 7:50 AM.